clumio-code/terraform-provider-clumio/docs/resources/policy_rule.md

 - `name` (String) The name of the policy rule.
 - `policy_id` (String) The Clumio-assigned ID of the policy.

-### Optional

-- `organizational_unit_id` (String, Deprecated) The Clumio-assigned ID of the organizational unit to use as the context for assigning the policy.

 ### Read-Only

 - `id` (String) Unique identifier of the policy rule.